"Dumb Society" inspired by Carlotta Bonnecaze's 1896 Proteus Procession

 On Mardi Gras morning 1857, “The Mistick Krewe of Comus introduced spectacle to the streets of New Orleans, and Carnival was forever changed,” writes revered Carnival historian, Henri Schindler.
 For the next 100 years - the Golden Age of Carnival - New Orleans lived the fullest expression of its sensual self, manifest in a glorious array of opulent costumes, intricate graphic art, and marvelous pageantry created by hundreds of theater artists.

 Displayed above the entrance to the hotel’s magnetic bar, Loa, is Bonnecaze's comically titled “Five O’Clock Tea” painting, in which she pokes fun at affected custom.
-The painting is also the inspiration behind Loa's most enchanted tea party - a must-see late afternoon fête served theatrically by costumed creatures from February 11 – February 24, 2020, 5:00 - 6:00 pm each day, complete with make-believe animal noses and tasty rum-tea punch.
+The painting is also the inspiration behind Loa's most enchanted tea party - a must-see late afternoon fête served theatrically by costumed creatures in Mid to Late February, from 5:00 - 6:00 pm each day, complete with make-believe animal noses and tasty rum-tea punch.

 "Spirit Handler" Alan Walter offers revelers a spirited taste of the Golden Age of Carnival in a teacup: "My 'Five O'Clock Tea' honors Bonnecaze and her pricelessly witty animal-people creations.
 This libation nods to that magical era, and our "older sister,” Venice, while still hailing clearly from this city.
 It’s an extravagant taste of placeworthy of a Queen, yet suitable for a jackass, dragonfly or grubworm - any of the hysterical satirical figures in her Dumb Society.
 Such are the demands of Carnival!"
-Walter's tea, tracing the wit of the watercolors, is a liquid compendium of the season at hand, using Aperol, legendary Ojen, Limoncello made from Sorrento Lemons grown in the bar’s own citrus grove and a profusion of fresh herbs.
+Walter's tea, tracing the wit of the watercolors, is a liquid compendium of the season at hand, using Aperol, legendary Ojen, and Limoncello.

 And to this chimerical menagerie Walter brings the Lilac Breasted Roller.
 He writes, “This bird—whose name could drum up the image of a picturesque strutting parader decked out in mauve—is a feathered nexus of Carnival’s color scheme, the epic of Gilgamesh, and Ishtar, the Babylonian goddess of fertility and sex.
 To her outrage, Gilgamesh was wary of Ishtar’s charms; on his “flags up” list, among many other lovely creatures she had destroyed was, “You loved the Lilac Breasted Roller, but still you struck and broke his wing.”